Materials Science Education

 Ph.D. & M.S. - Mechanical Engineering (Materials Science Track) University of Colorado, Boulder

-An selection of the technical places and projects I have worked on
+A selection of the places and projects I have worked on:

 Oak Ridge National Laboratory